Thursday, October 17, 2024

 Page 52 - Why were photographs of the red sequined dress rather than the“prototype” used?
 Probably because you could see how "basic" it was in comparison.

-Page 52 - This isn't Travilla’s sketch of red dress.
+Page 52 - This isn't Travilla’s sketch of the red dress.
 None of his other 2500 sketches I have photos of match this style.

 Page 82 - “Original” concept is a 1980s redraw minus dedication and signature.